thinkoverit/ThinkIT-WP-Contact-Form-Plugin/readme.txt

 == Installation ==
+1. Download and unzip the foler from here.

-1. Upload the entire 'ThinkIT Contact Form' folder to the '/wp-content/plugins/' directory.
+2. Upload the entire 'ThinkIT Contact Form' folder to the '/wp-content/plugins/' directory.

-2. Activate the plugin through the 'Plugins' dashboard in WordPress Admin.
+3. Activate the plugin through the 'Plugins' dashboard in WordPress Admin.

-3. You will find 'ThinkIT Contact' menu in your WordPress admin panel.
+4. You will find 'ThinkIT Contact' menu in your WordPress admin panel.
 Add/Edit forms and modify settings and copy the short-code for the form.

-4. Edit any page on your WP site where you want to add this form and paste the short-code in Editor and ‘Publish’ the page.
+5. Edit any page on your WP site where you want to add this form and paste the short-code in Editor and ‘Publish’ the page.

-5. You’re done.
+6. You’re done.
 Your contact/inquiry form is now online.

 == Remove plugin ==